hisk/james-auth/README.md

  * [Part 2: Finishing the Backend](https://hisk.io/role-based-authentication-with-angular-express-jwt-mysql-part-2)
  * [Part 3: Setting up the Front end](https://hisk.io/role-based-authentication-with-angular-express-jwt-mysql-part-3)

- > **Note:** Currently the `master` branch is empty as the project is not yet completed.
-Until then, you can follow the progress on my blog and on each separate branch.

  ### Installation
  In order to install the dependencies run:
 ```